Jane Andrews: Murder

 In September 2000, Andrews accompanied Cressman on a holiday to Italy and also to his family's villa on the French Riviera.
 She was reportedly expecting Cressman to propose marriage to her during their holiday, but instead, he told her that he had no intention of marrying her.
 After returning to the couple's Fulham flat on 17 September, they began to argue heatedly.
-Cressman called police to say that "somebody is going to get hurt", but no police came to his flat.
 Later that night, while Cressman was sleeping, Andrews hit him with a cricket bat and then stabbed him with a knife.

-Following the bloody attack, Andrews fled the scene.
+Following the attack, Andrews fled the scene.
 She contacted her ex-husband Christopher Dunn-Butler shortly after killing Cressman, then sent out text messages to friends inquiring about her lover's whereabouts and well-being.
-She claimed to have no involvement in Cressman's death and stated that he was being blackmailed.
+She claimed to have no involvement in Cressman's death and stated that she was being blackmailed.
 Andrews was untraceable for days until police in Cornwall found her overdosed in her car.
-She survived the suicide attempt and, after a police interrogation, Andrews was arrested and charged with Cressman's murder.

 Trial and imprisonment

 On 23 April 2001, Andrews went to trial at the Old Bailey.
 Prosecutors stated that the motive for the killing was a woman scorned.
 Andrews testified in her defence that Cressman had been abusive during their relationship, citing his alleged sexual obsessions and an incident two years earlier in which she had broken her arm while dancing, stating that Cressman had pushed her.
 She also claimed that she had suffered abuse during childhood which led her to kill.
 After twelve hours of jury deliberation, she was convicted of murder and sentenced to life in prison.

 In 2001, the psychiatrist Trevor Turner diagnosed Andrews with borderline personality disorder and subsequently said in an ITV documentary that she had been subject to coercive control by the deceased.
 Andrews started her sentence at HM Prison Bullwood Hall in Hockley, Essex.
-In November 2009, after having served nine years of her sentence, she escaped from East Sutton Park Prison in Kent.
-After three days, she was captured in a hotel room with her family six miles from the prison.
-She was ultimately not charged with absconding.
+In November 2009, after having served nine years of her sentence, she absconded from East Sutton Park Prison in Kent.
+After three days, she was discovered in a hotel room with her family six miles from the prison and taken back to prison.